lancejnelson/PH323/course_docs/schedule.md

 ## Day 4 (Monday September 23)

-   - Topic: Dirac Notation, Hilbert Spaces.
+   - Topic: Dirac Notation, Matrix Representation of Operator
-   - Reading: Griffiths  3.1 - 3.4
+   - Reading: Griffiths  3.6
-   - Alternative/Supplemental reading: Sutton 2.1 ("Reviews of bras, kets, and all that.")
+   - Alternative/Supplemental reading: Sutton 2.1 (Section entitled "Reviews of bras, kets, and all that.")

-   - Description: Let's learn Dirac Notation (aka bra-ket notation) and apply it.
+   - Description: Today we will introduce Dirac notation and show how the matrix representation emerges.
+We will modify our infinite square well potential to have a "bump" in the bottom of the well and then use the ideal well eigenfunctions as a basis to solve this problem.

+   - Homework: [here][day_4_hw]

 ## Day 5 (Wednesday September 25)